-PII-00573

-District Decisions

-1. From July 1, 2017, to June 30, 2018, how many first-level decisions were made by the district?
+DISTRICT DECISIONS 1.
+From July 1, 2018, to June 30, 2019, how many first-level decisions were made by the district?
+A first-level decision is defined as a concept approval for the purposes of further study, participation in a consortium or a signed charter school planning and implementation or planning and replication grant.

 2. Number of approved first-level decisions.
 Enter "0" if none were approved.

 3. If applicable, reason(s) for approving first-level decisions Select all that apply.

 Serves a special population

 Increases student achievement

 Increases parent/community involvement

 Attracts students

 Realizes an alternative vision for schooling

 Participates in a charter school consortium

-Lisi t the districts in the consortium
+List the districts in the consortium

 4. Number of denied first-level decisions.
-Enter "0" if none were approved.
+Enter "0" if none were denied.

 5. If applicable, reason(s) for denying proposals Select all that apply

 Declining enrollment

 Financial reasons

 Program not unique or innovative

 Lack of teacher, parent support

 Liability of district

 Withdrew from a multi-district consortium

-Lis t the districts in the consortium
+List the districts in the consortium

-6. From July 1, 2017, to June 30, 2018, how many second-level decisions were made by the district?
-Second-level decisions are defined as an approved charter contract, a written agreement to participate in a consortium or a signature on a charter school implementation grant.
+From July 1, 2018, to June 30, 2019, how many second-level decisions were made by the district?
+A second-level decision is defined as an approved charter contract between the district and the operator of a charter school for a new charter school, a written agreement to participate in a consortium or a signature on a charter school implementation or replication grant.

 7. Number of approved second-level decisions.
 Enter "0" if none were approved.

 8. If applicable, reason(s) for approving second-level decisions.
 Select all that apply.

 Serves a special population

 Increases student achievement

 Increases parent/community involvement

 Attracts students

 Realizes an alternative vision for schooling

-Participates in a charter school consortium List the district in the consortium
+Participates in a charter school consortium List the district in the

+consortium

-9. Number of denied second-level decisions.
+Number of denied second-level decisions.
 Enter "0" if none were approved.

-If applicable, reason(s) for denying second-level el decisions.
-Select all that apply. --- --------------------------------------

-Declining enrollment

-Financial reasons

-Program not unique or innovative

-Lack of teacher, parent support

-Liability of district

-Withdrew from a multi-district consortium List the districts in the consortium.

 10. If applicable, reason(s) for denying second-level decisions.
 Select all that apply.

 Declining enrollment

 Financial reasons

 Program not unique or innovative

 Lack of teacher, parent support

 Liability of district

-Withdrew from a multi-district consortium List the districts in the consortium.
+Withdrew from a multi-district consortium List the districts in the

+consortium.

 11. Who initiated the charter school concept(s) or proposal(s)?
 Select all that apply.

 District Superintendent

 School Administration (principal, curriculum director, etc.)

 CESA

 Teachers

 Parents

 Community (Not for Profit)

 Business (For Profit)

 12. Identify members of the planning group.
 Select all that apply.

 District Superintendent

 School Administration (principal, curriculum director, etc.)

 CESA

 Teachers

 Parents

 Community (Not for Profit)

 Business (For Profit)

-Provide any comments you have about charter schools in Wisconsin.
+any comm ents you have about Chan iei suiloois ii i vviscorisiri.

-Submit Survey
+Previous Page Submit Survey